Rediscover Dairy

 LIFESTYLE NUTRITION

-The period from 9-18 years is a critical phase of bone growth and development.
-These years provide a unique opportunity to maximise bone quality for life.
-Once adulthood is reached, increases in bone density stops and bones gradually start to lose calcium, making them weaker.
+The period between 9 and 19 years of age is a critical phase for bone growth and development: 50% of optimal bone mass is acquired during the teenage years.
+This time is unique opportunity to maximise bone quality for life.
+Once adulthood is reached, increases in bone density stops (at the age of 30) and bones gradually start to lose calcium (typically from the age 52 for women and 65 for men), making them weaker.
 Weaker bones mean there is greater risk of developing osteoporosis – a condition where bones have lost calcium, become fragile and fracture more easily.
-The stronger bones become during teenage years, the less chance there will be of developing osteoporosis later in life.
-Calcium is among the essential nutrients needed for this process and requirements are therefore increased during this life stage.
-Milk, yogurt and cheese are good sources of calcium and other bone-friendly nutrients (e.g. protein and phosphorus) and hence the recommendations for this age group are increased to 5 servings per day (as opposed to 3 servings for other age groups).
+The stronger bones become during the teenage years (bone-building phase), the less chance there will be of developing osteoporosis later in life (bone-loss phase).

 Scroll to Top